 - 54. The development site must be landscaped.
-The works must be undertaken in accordance with an Operational Works approval and the Sunshine Coast Council landscape materials palette for the specific area and must include in particular: - (a) The works as described in the Plans Requiring Amendment list of this Development Approval; - (b) A 2 metre wide deep landscaping strip along the Pacific Boulevard, Tallinga Street and Iluka Avenue road frontages of the subject site, exclusive of the access driveway, generally uncompromised by infrastructure items; - (c) Provision of trees within the 2 metre frontage landscape strips at an average of 6 metre centres; - (d) Vegetated screening of retaining walls and courtyards addressing the road frontage designed such they that will be screened at maturity; - (e) Provision of feature trees within the corner truncations of Pacific Boulevard and Talinga Street and Talinga Street and Iluka Avenue; - (f) Landscaping along side / rear boundary interface with Lot 309 B92911 and Lot 283 B92911 comprising of shrubs at 1 to 1.5m centres, and where space is available columnar trees at 6m centres and clumps of palms; - (g) Vegetated screening to the side/s of any electrical transformers and in front of bin storage areas and the like from the road frontage; - (h) Provision of one (1) street tree within the road reserve for every six (6)m of road frontage (Pacific Boulevard, Talinga Street, and Iluka Avenue); - (i) Control of all weeds species listed in the following standards and legislation: - (i) declared plants under the Land Protection (Pest and Stock Route Management) Act 2002 and sub-ordinate Regulation 2003 - (ii) Sunshine Coast Local Government Area Pest Management Plan 2012-2016. - 55.
+The works must be undertaken in accordance with an Operational Works approval and the Sunshine Coast Council landscape materials palette for the specific area and must include in particular: - (a) Deleted - (b) Landscaping strips to road frontages generally in accordance with the Approved Plans, exclusive of the access driveway, generally uncompromised by infrastructure items;

+- (c) provision of trees within the landscape frontage strips at an average of 6 metre centres; - (d) vegetated screening of retaining walls and courtyards addressing the road frontage designed such they that will be screened at maturity; - (e) provision of feature trees within the development site at the corners of Pacific Boulevard and Talinga Street and Talinga Street and Iluka Avenue; - (f) landscaping along side / rear boundary interface with Lot 309 B92911 and Lot 283 B92911 comprising of shrubs at 1 to 1.5m centres, and where space is available, columnar trees at 6m centres; - (g) vegetated screening to the side/s of any electrical transformers and in front of bin storage areas and the like from the road frontage; - (h) provision of one (1) street tree within the road reserve for every six (6)m of road frontage (Pacific Boulevard, Talinga Street, and Iluka Avenue); - (i) control of all weeds species listed in the following standards and legislation: - (i) declared plants under the Land Protection (Pest and Stock Route Management) Act 2002 and sub-ordinate Regulation 2003 - (ii) Sunshine Coast Local Government Area Pest Management Plan 2012-2016. - 55.
 All landscape works must be established and maintained in accordance with the approved design for the life of the development, and in a manner that ensures healthy, sustained and vigorous plant growth.
 All plant material must be allowed to grow to full form and be refurbished when its life expectancy is reached.